Scripture Reference:![]()

 Activities:

-• To help reinforce the fact that God’s power made it possible for an elderly couple to have a baby, show a magic trick.
-After fooling the class, then explain how the trick worked.
-Talk about the difference between magic tricks and God’s power (magic tricks are just “tricks” but God’s power is real.)
+- To help reinforce the fact that God’s power made it possible for an elderly couple to have a baby, show a magic trick.
+After performing the trick, then explain how the trick worked.
+Talk about the difference between magic tricks and God’s power (magic tricks are just “tricks,” but God’s power is real.)

-• Obtain birth announcements and have students fill them out for John the Baptist.
+- Obtain birth announcements and have children fill them out for John the Baptist.

-• Hide baby items around the room and have students find them.
+- Hide baby items around the room and have children find them.

-• If you plan on teaching about The Birth of Jesus in the next few weeks then ask students to bring baby photos so that these can be used as an introduction to that story.
+- If you plan on teaching about The Birth of Jesus in the next few weeks, then ask children to bring baby photos so that they can be used as an introduction to that story.

 Crafts: